corielynch/react_jewelry/README.md

 ## kathleen's branch updates/uses
 - so far just the carousel template is in app.js...
-- the template sliders in in all the other js' i could create a directory on github main page which is odd.
+- the template sliders in in all the other js' i couldn'treate a directory on github main page which is odd.